semoglou/cake/README.md

 pip install cake-ensemble
 ```

-Ιmport the main functions in Python as:
+Import the main functions in Python as:

 ```python
 from cake_ensemble import (